Scalingo/developers-documentation/_scalingo_api/databases_dr.md

 ### Parameters

 * `database.name`: Database name.
-Should have between 6 and 48 lower case alphanumerical characters and hyphens, it can't have an hyphen at the beginning or at the end, nor two hyphens in a row.
+Should have between 6 and 48 lower case alphanumerical characters and hyphens.
-* `database.technology`: Database technology identifier (only `postgresql-ng` is supported for now)
+* `database.technology`: Database technology identifier.
+Only `postgresql-ng` is supported for now.
 * `database.plan`: Plan identifier (e.g., `postgresql-ng-starter-4096`).
 Available plans can be retrieved via the [Addon Providers endpoint](/addon_providers).
 * `database.project_id`: (*Optional*) ID of the project to assign the database to.
 If not provided, the database will be assigned to your default project.

+**Note:** To provision other database types (MySQL, MongoDB, Redis, etc.), please use the [Addons provisioning endpoint](/addons#provision-an-addon).

 ||| col |||